jgaines42/Packing-Fraction-of-Proteins/README.md

 9. To calculate packing fraction, *_vor.txt has the voronoi volume and *_vol.txt has the actual volume
 	- column 1 in *_vol.txt is 1 if the atom is solvent exposed

-The following files will also be created and can be deleted after the bash script finishes:
- *ordered.pdb
- *ordered1.pdb
- *ordered2.pdb
- *noH.pdb

 # Please cite the following papers